apache/incubator-xtable/website/docs/unity-catalog.md

 2. And replace with appropriate values for `sourceFormat`, and `tableName` fields.
 :::

-From your terminal under the cloned OneTable directory, run the sync process using the below command.
+From your terminal under the cloned XTable directory, run the sync process using the below command.

 ```shell md title="shell"
 java -jar utilities/target/utilities-0.1.0-SNAPSHOT-bundled.jar --datasetConfig my_config.yaml